 The bus network in Belgium is a little less useful in this, given the excellent railroad service, however, you are walking the usual Flixbus map.
 To move there will not need to use public transport, the historic center is small and all the attractions are located next to each other.

 WHAT TO SEE 1 DAY IN GHENT:

 Many friends who traveled to Belgium recommend me to visit Ghent in any case.
-If you are traveling to Belgium and Ghent is among your destination I suggest you organize the journey at last minute.
+If you are traveling to Belgium and Ghent is among your destinations I suggest you organize the journey at the last minute.
 In my opinion, visit the city in the rain is not stimulating and you risk to be disappointed is very high.
 Here you are my top ten ever:

 Castle of the Counts of Ghent